Chanakya Neeti PDF Summary lays down many life lessons people should live by. It contains various Shlokas with their essence.

 Parenting is an art.

-Just as a pot needs the artistic touch of a potter to attain an almost perfect shape, children need parents’ guidance to grow into well-mannered and respectable adults.
+Just as a pot needs the artistic touch to attain an almost perfect shape, children need parents’ guidance to grow into well-mannered and respectable adults.

 Chanakya warns that an ill-mannered and immoral kid can destroy families.

-Parents are better without kids rather than having kids that would cause life-long trouble.
+Parents are better without kids rather than kids, which would cause lifelong trouble.